 The Whaling Convention Act implements the United States’ obligations under the International Convention for the Regulation of Whaling, which provides for the conservation of whale stocks and the management of whaling.
 Among other things, the act prohibits whaling in violation of the Convention.
 And under the act, we co-manage subsistence whale hunts regulated by the International Whaling Commission.

 There are several policies that determine how we manage and study living marine resources.
 Policies are statements of and instructions for implementing high-level direction and positions that guide organizational decisions and actions.
-These written policies promote accountability and consistency in management and science practices and demonstrate our commitment to implementing identified priorities.
+These written policies promote accountability and consistency in management and science practices.
+They also demonstrate our commitment to implementing identified priorities.

 In the United States, marine aquaculture operates within one of the most comprehensive regulatory environments in the world.
-We play a central role in developing and implementing marine aquaculture policies and work to ensure that aquaculture complies with existing federal laws and regulations that we enforce under our marine stewardship mission.
+We play a central role in developing and implementing marine aquaculture policies.
+We work to ensure that aquaculture complies with existing federal laws and regulations that we enforce under our marine stewardship mission.

-Projects that are sited in U.S. waters must meet a suite of federal, state, and local regulations that ensure environmental protection, water quality, food safety, and protection of public health.
+Projects that are sited in U.S. waters must meet a suite of federal, state, and local regulations.
+These regulations ensure environmental protection, water quality, food safety, and protection of public health.
 Science and adaptive management inform NOAA policy, regulatory, and management decisions regarding aquaculture in marine waters.

-We are working with federal, state, and tribal partners on a variety of initiatives stemming from the 2011 aquaculture policies, the recent National Ocean Policy Implementation Plan, and its mandates under the Magnuson-Stevens Act and the National Aquaculture Act.
+We are working with federal, state, and tribal partners on a variety of initiatives.
+These initiatives stem from the 2011 aquaculture policies, the recent National Ocean Policy Implementation Plan and its mandates under the Magnuson-Stevens Act, and the National Aquaculture Act.